 There are big questions credit unions should be asking themselves.
 Are we doing enough to support gig workers?
 How can we update our products to better serve this growing demographic?
 Credit unions should start by ensuring we are all paying a living wage.
 We should also be at the forefront of supporting members in establishing and sustaining emergency funds, starting with our own employees.

-To put this research into practice, download the report below.
+To put this research into practice, download the report now.